What's the Difference Between ADD and ADHD?

 What’s the Difference Between ADD and ADHD?

-The difference between attention deficit disorder (ADD) and attention-deficit/hyperactivity disorder (ADHD) is simple enough.
-Those who experience attention deficit symptoms – such as difficulty listening or managing time – are diagnosed with ADD.
-Whereas those who experience these symptoms plus hyperactive and impulsive behaviors are diagnosed with ADHD.
+The difference between attention deficit disorder (ADD) and attention-deficit/hyperactivity disorder (ADHD) is simple.
+Attention deficit symptoms are marked by an inability to concentrate, such as difficulty listening or managing time. ¹ On the other hand, while ADHD symptoms are similar, they also incorporate hyperactive and impulsive behaviors. ²

-Many may assume there’s ADD vs. ADHD – however, they’re both subtypes of the same condition.
-With that, it can be difficult for us to identify which subtype we struggle with and the best treatment plan for us.
-For this reason, it’s important to talk to a mental health professional about your symptoms. ¹
+Many may assume it’s ADD vs. ADHD.
+However, they’re both subtypes of the same condition.
+As such, it can be difficult to identify which subtype you struggle with.

-Most people with ADD or ADHD won’t reveal the stereotypical image we often associate with the condition.
+Most with ADD or ADHD won’t reveal the stereotypical image we often associate with the condition.
 This may include an exuberant and direct individual who isn’t afraid to take risks.
-Rather, people with this condition are very likely to live quiet lives and handle their symptoms on their own.
+Instead, you likely live a quiet life and handle symptoms alone.

 What is ADHD and ADD?

 ADHD is the medical term used for an umbrella of psychiatric conditions that involve a person’s inability to pay attention.
 In fact, before the term ADHD appeared, the symptoms associated with this disorder were classified under ADD.
-This may be why there remains some confusion surrounding the two terms.
+This may be why there’s some confusion surrounding the two terms.

 • Primarily inattentive